-Each December, High Plains Underground Water Conservation District field personnel make depth-to-water level measurements in a network of more than 1,200 privately-owned water wells within the district.
+HPWD field personnel have completed the 2014 water level measurements in a network of more than 1,400 privately-owned water wells within the district's 16-county service area.
+These measurements reflect 2013 groundwater pumpage.

 The first extensive water-level measuring effort in the region was conducted as part of the Federal Work Project Administration (WPA) in the late 1930s.
 Depth-to-water measurements were made in almost every well in each county in the High Plains.
 The results of these measurements were published in individual county reports.
 After the WPA work was completed, depth-to-water level measurements were made annually in a few wells by the U.S. Geological Survey or the State Board of Water Engineers until the creation of the Water District in 1951.